 BACKGROUND

-AHA (Alpha Hydroxy Acid) is a small-molecule organic acid first reported in 1974 by Dr. Van Scott and Dr. Ruey Yu.
-Naturally found in fruits, yogurt, and sugarcane, AHAs are non-toxic carboxylic acids with hydroxyl groups at the α position.
-Known for their strong skin permeability and safety, they are widely used in cosmetics and dermatology for exfoliation, acne treatment, and improving photoaging and pigmentation.
+AHA (alpha hydroxy acid) is a small-molecule organic acid first discovered and reported by Dr. Van Scott and Dr. Ruey Yu in 1974, with nearly 50 years of research history in dermatology.
+Naturally found in fruits, yogurt, and sugarcane, AHAs are non-toxic carboxylic acids containing hydroxyl groups at the α-position, characterized by small molecular size and strong permeability.

 DESCRIPTION